 (2) A reference in this Division to a provision of the Children and Community Services Regulations 2006 is a reference to that provision as in force before its repeal by the Children and Community Services Amendment Regulations 2007.

-[Regulation 6 amended in Gazette 6 Jan 2012 p.
+[Regulation 6 amended: Gazette 6 Jan 2012 p.
 13.]

 7. Supervising officers